ChrisPritchard/Xelmish/README.md

 **NOTE** even with .NET 5 and official support for this as of MonoGame 3.8, I still needed to install Net Core 3.1 in order for the content builder to work.
 Not sure why... kind of annoying.
 Maybe the next version will fix this.

 **UPDATE 2024** It has been updated to .NET 8, and compiled using dotnet cli.
 Tested on Windows 11.

+**UPDATE 2025** Latest versions of core dependencies added: elmish 5 and monogame 3.8.4.
+Minor rework was required for subscription changes in elmish.

 ### A note for Linux builders